imgmath/imgmath.github.io/index.md

 ---
 layout: default
-title: Image Processing and Computer Vision Lab
+title: Image Processing and Analysis Group
+description: Department of Applied Mathematics
 ---

 <div class="section">
   <h2>Welcome to {{ site.title }}</h2>
-  <p>We are a research group at DIAT focused on developing cutting-edge image processing and computer vision techniques.</p>
+  <p>We are a research group focused on developing cutting-edge image processing and computer vision techniques.</p>
 </div>